 Hands On With Sugi Bee Garden Yuzu & Honey

 Personally, I think the bottle is super cute, and would fit in just as well on your breakfast table as it would among other cocktail mixers at your next dinner party.
 The bottle itself is slightly soft and squeezable.
 As you can see in the picture above, there is a wide spout for pouring.
-If you’re like me and always end up with a mess when trying to spoon honey out of a regular jar, you’ll like the packaging.
-The yuzu juice also creates a texture that’s a little more pourable, and doesn’t have the stretchy, drippy element that makes regular honey messy, so it’s very convenient.
+If you’re like me and always end up with a mess when spooning honey out of a regular jar, you’ll like the packaging.
+The yuzu juice also creates a texture that’s a little more pourable, and doesn’t have the stretchy, drippy element that makes regular honey messy.

 Sugi Bee Garden Yuzu & Honey Taste Test

-Mixed in as a tea it was delicious hot and cold.
+Mixed in as a tea it was delicious both hot and cold.
 Diluting the Yuzu & Honey to the roughly 1:5 ratio recommended by Sugi Bee Farm worked fine for me.
 I often make a tea at home with fresh lemon and ginger, so I tried making this with Yuzu & Honey instead of lemon juice.
-The honey mellows out the drink, and since yuzu actually has five times the vitamin C of regular lemon, you’re getting quite an immunity boost too.
+The honey mellows out the drink, and since yuzu actually has five times the vitamin C of regular lemon, I was happy to think I getting an immunity boost too.

 On a less healthy side, I also tried it on some pancakes!
 The Yuzu & Honey adds a really nice tart kick that is a little like marmalade.
 If you like pancakes but find maple syrup a little too sweet, I really recommend trying this!